-- Tasty, nutritious cushaws are more grown everywhere. - The history, types, and recipes of cushaw squash are widely known in areas where it is traditionally cultivated. - More cushaw gardeners are sharing seeds.
+- More tasty, nutritious cushaws are being grown. - The history, types, and recipes of cushaw squash are widely known in areas where it is traditionally cultivated. - More cushaw gardeners are sharing seeds.

 Gratitude.
 This guide was developed as part of an effort to share seeds with new growers.
 It would not be possible without the labor and ingenuity of our cushaw forebearers.